- Apartment automation involves technology that streamlines aspects of living in an apartment building.

 For example, an HOA community can install permanent condo automation systems for owners to better monitor and manage their units.
 An instance of this is a condo owner installing permanent smart locks to easily assign and revoke access to apartments as they cycle through various renters.

 Similarly, multifamily property owners and managers can install some permanent smart devices in addition to easily removable ones.
 For instance, they can invest in long-lasting door entry systems that automate property access for residents, staff, and visitors.
-But inside individual units, they can install adjustable smart devices that cater to each resident’s needs.
+But inside individual units, they can create a unit design that includes adjustable smart devices that cater to each resident’s needs.

 What is smart home automation technology in apartments?